PolymerElements/paper-dialog/README.md

 </paper-dialog>
 ```

-### Changes in 2.0
-- `paper-dialog-behavior 2.0` styles only direct `h2` and `.buttons` children of the dialog because of how [`::slotted` works](https://developers.google.com/web/fundamentals/primers/shadowdom/?hl=en#stylinglightdom)
-(compound selector will select only top level nodes)
-- `neon-animation 2.0` doesn't import the Web Animations polyfill, so you'll have to import it ([see Animations section](#Animations))

 ### Styling

-See the docs for `Polymer.PaperDialogBehavior` for the custom properties available for styling
+See the docs for `PaperDialogBehavior` for the custom properties available for styling
 this element.

 ### Animations